 Ella has been in the child care field since 2000, and has worked with the Innisfail Family Day Home Society since 2007, initially as a child care provider and then as a Consultant starting in 2010.
 She has also worked with the Red Deer College as a practicum coach and consultant.

-Ella currently sits as the vice-chare of the Central Alberta Family Day Home Association, and participates as an active volunteer and member on a variety of boards including the Alberta Family Child Care Association, the Governing Council of the Alberta Association for the Accreditation of Early Learning and Care Services, Innisfail Family and Community Support Services, and the Envision Children First Innisfail ECD Coalition.
+Ella currently sits as the vice-chair of the Central Alberta Family Day Home Association, and participates as an active volunteer and member on a variety of boards including the Alberta Family Child Care Association and the Innisfail Family and Community Support Services.

 She is particularly interested in advocacy work, as well as the Alberta Government’s development of the curriculum framework, children’s charter, and social policy framework.
 As a mother of two, she believes that high quality early learning and child care is an important factor in supporting families in reaching their fullest potential.

 Ron King, Owner of All-Pak Custom Packaging Ltd

 Ron is a 47-year member of the legion, has been involved with Innisfail Town Theatre for 30 years, was an active volunteer with the Innisfail High School Band, and has been on the Innisfail Family Day Home Society Board since 2007, currently serving as chair.